tmcgowan230/Secure-Azure-Landing-Zone-for-a-Web-App/README.md

 - First, we are going to create a resource group and name it "ProjectResourceGroup," and use the East US region to better ensure a solid balance of proximity and network conditions, with the Central US or East US 2 regions as fallback options depending on the service needs.

+-The Second part of the infrastructure I am going to build is the Network Security Groups (NSG) and then the Virtual Network.
+I am building two NSGs, one called "ProjectNSG-Web" and another called "ProjectNSG-Secure."
+These will both have different inbound and outbound rules to create a secure network for our Web App.
 ![Subscription Setup Notification](images/ResourceGroupCreation)